Suryasadasivam/Phonepe-Pulse-Data-Visualization/README.md

 Using Python and Pandas to clean and structure the data.

 # 3. Database Insertion:
-Storing transformed data in a POSTGRESQL database.
+Storing transformed data in a MYSQL database.

 #4.
 Dashboard Creation:
 Using Streamlit and Plotly to build an interactive dashboard.